bignerdranch/Freddy/README.md

 }
 ```

 After we load in the data, we create an instance of `JSON`, the workhorse of this framework.
 This allows us to access the values from the JSON data.
 We `try` because the `data` may be malformed and the parsing could generate an error.
 Next, we access the `"success"` key by calling the `bool(_:_:)` method on `JSON`.
-We also `try`.
-Accessing the `json` for the key `"success"` could also fail - e.g., if we had passed an unknown key.
-This method takes two parameters, both of which are used to define a path into the `JSON` instance to find a value of interest.
-If a `Bool` is found at the path described by `"success"`, then a `Bool` is returned.
+We `try` here as well because accessing the `json` for the key `"success"` could fail - e.g., if we had passed an unknown key.
+This method takes two parameters, both of which are used to define a path into the `JSON` instance to find a Boolean value of interest.
+If a `Bool` is found at the path described by `"success"`, then `bool(_:_:)` returns a `Bool`.
 If the path does not lead to a `Bool`, then an appropriate error is thrown.

 Now, let's look an example that parses the data into a model class: